 When discussing the advantages and disadvantages of VoIP, the biggest concern for most people is the stability of the internet connection.
 While it has several enhanced features, none of that’s useful if there is no reliable and steady internet connection.
 Your phone and all its features will be offline.

 Chalkboard has now introduced VoIP calling, a better way to handle calls over the internet, instead of using your existing phone number.
-All you'll need is a good internet connection via your carrier (5G or 4G will give you the best quality of service, but it will still work just as good on 3G) or Wi-Fi and you're good to go! 👌
+All you'll need is a good internet connection via your carrier (5G or 4G will give you the best quality of service, but it will still work just as well on 3G) or Wi-Fi and you're good to go! 👌

 Download Chalkboard to start a free trial of an advanced communication and marketing tool for your small business. 📱

 Looking for a VoIP phone system for your business?
 Here’s everything you need to know